BlossomiShymae/Needlework/README.md

 - [Repository](https://github.com/dysolix/hasagi-types)

 ## Disclaimer

+THE PROGRAM IS PROVIDED “AS IS” WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION THE IMPLIED WARRANTIES OF MERCHANTABILITY, NONINFRINGMENT, OR OF FITNESS FOR A PARTICULAR PURPOSE.
+LICENSOR DOES NOT WARRANT THAT THE FUNCTIONS CONTAINED IN THE PROGRAM WILL MEET YOUR REQUIREMENTS OR THAT OPERATION WILL BE UNINTERRUPTED OR ERROR FREE.
+LICENSOR MAKES NO WARRANTIES RESPECTING ANY HARM THAT MAY BE CAUSED BY MALICIOUS USE OF THIS SOFTWARE.
+LICENSOR FURTHER EXPRESSLY DISCLAIMS ANY WARRANTY OR REPRESENTATION TO AUTHORIZED USERS OR TO ANY THIRD PARTY.

 Needlework isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
 Riot Games,